These By-laws govern the affairs of AUSTIN ZEN CENTER, a nonprofit corporation

 3.01.
 Officer Positions.
 The officers of the Corporation shall be a president, a vice-president, a secretary and a treasurer.
 The Board of Directors may create additional officer positions, define the authority of each such position, and elect or appoint persons to fill the positions.

 3.02.
 Election and Term of Office.
 The officers of the Corporation shall be elected annually by the Board of Directors at the regular annual meeting of the Board of Directors.
 If the election of officers is not held at this meeting, the election shall be held as soon as possible thereafter.
 Each officer shall hold office until a successor is duly selected and qualified.
-An officer may be elected to succeed himself or herself in the same office.
+An officer may be elected to succeed themself in the same office.

 3.03.
 Removal.
 Any officer elected or appointed by the Board of Directors may be removed by the Board of Directors with good cause.
 The removal of any officer shall be without prejudice to the contract rights, if any, of the officer.